ye-kyaw-thu/myPOS/README.md

 total : 16

 ## Word Segmentation
 In Myanmar texts, words composed of single or multiple syllables are usually not separated by white space.
 Spaces are used for easier reading and generally put between phrases, but there are no clear rules for using spaces in Myanmar language.
 Therefore, word segmentation is a necessary prerequisite for POS tagging.
-In our myPOS corpus, we did manual word segmentation based on following rules:
+In our myPOS corpus, we did manual word segmentation based on following six rules:

 1. Myanmar word can usually be identified by the combination of root word, prefix and suffix.
 Unsegmented word: စားသည် (eat)